What is a Cybersecurity Assessment?

 Cyber Security Risk Assessment Templates

 What most people think of when they hear “template” is almost incongruous with the notion of risk.
-What caused the shift from compliance-based to risk-focused cybersecurity project management was the need for a more tailored approach to treating risks, identified risks, and potential impacts specific to the organization that may not have been considered by the governing body that created the compliance requirement.
+What caused the shift from compliance-based to risk-focused cybersecurity project management was the need for a more tailored approach to treating risks, identified risks, and potential impacts specific to the organization the governing body may not have considered that that created the compliance requirement.
+NIST frameworks are widely recognized as guiding standards for developing risk assessment templates, supporting compliance, and integrating best practices into vendor risk management processes.
+Additionally, clearly defining responsibilities within the risk management process is essential to ensure accountability and streamline risk mitigation efforts.

-However, there is good news; in the context of security assessments, many gold-standard frameworks that organizations already have in place or are working to adopt include guidance to assess the impact and likelihood of risk to the organization as it relates to cyber and IT.
+However, there is good news.
+Many gold-standard frameworks that organizations already have in place or are working to adopt include guidance to assess the impact, likelihood, and severity of risk to the organization as it relates to cyber and IT.

 CIS Risk Assessment Method (RAM)

 The Center for Internet Security (CIS) is a leading cybersecurity research organization responsible for creating the popular CIS Top 20 Security Controls.
-The CIS Risk Assessment Method was initially developed by HALOCK Security Labs, after which HALOCK approached CIS to make the framework more widely available.
+HALOCK Security Labs initially developed the CIS Risk Assessment Method, after which HALOCK approached CIS to make the framework more widely available.
 Version 1.0 of the CIS RAM was published in 2018.
 The CIS RAM leverages other industry standards from the National Institute of Standards and Technology (NIST) and the International Organization for Standardization (ISO), which have their own risk assessment program template that we will touch on in this article.

-The CIS RAM uses a tiered method to reduce risk based on the organization's goals and maturity.
+The CIS RAM uses a tiered method to reduce risk based on the organization’s goals and maturity.
 Again, the CIS RAM tiers align with implementation tiers in other frameworks (e.g., the NIST CSF Implementation Tiers).
-Overall, if your organization leverages the CIS Controls, the CIS RAM can be a good fit.
+If your organization leverages the CIS Controls, the CIS RAM can be a good fit.
 However, should your organization rely on frameworks and standards from NIST or ISO, aligning your security threat assessment reporting to their respective project plans might make more sense.
+Regular audits are essential to ensure the ongoing effectiveness of implemented controls and risk management strategies.

 NIST Cybersecurity Framework/Risk Management Framework Risk Assessment